omgaz/diffler/README.md

 Code
 ----
-Code can be found under `src`.
+Code can be found under `src` at [src/diff.js](src/diff.js).
 That's all you need to worry about.
 All the other files are for tests.

 Params
 ------